KC-7/python-quiz/README.md

 - The first question and corrosponding options will be displayed to the user.
 - The user will be asked to input the number of the corrosponding option they would like to select as their answer.
 - The user will be given an option to view the high score leaderboard.
-- The user will be shown the leader board if they select yes, if not they will skip to the next step.
+- The user will be shown the leader board if they select yes, if not they will terminate the app.
 If the user's input is not valid, the question will be repeated.
-- The user will be given an option to restart the quiz.
-- The user will be sent back to the start of the quiz if they select yes, if not the quiz will be terminated.
-If the user's input is not valid, the question will be repeated.
+- The app will terminate after the user has viewed the leaderboard and they can replay by selecting the "Run Program" button above the terminal window again.

 ## Features: 💻